The odd-parity altermagnetism: A spin group study

-To further study the topological phase transition for large $\lambda's$, we investigate the single-particle energy gap $\Delta_{\bm{k}\sigma}$ in Eq.(7) of the supplemental material as a function of momentum along the zigzag direction in Fig.\ref{E-EDisp-PD_GAP}(d) with $\lambda=0.3$ as well as $U=$ 4.65(black), 4.75(red), 4.85(blue), and 4.95(magenta).
-Here $\Delta_{\bm{k}\sigma}$ for up- and down-spin electron quasiparticles are plotted by solid and dashed lines, respectively.
-The main characteristics of this figure can be described as: (i)the Haldane hopping opens opposite energy gaps at two Dirac points: K and K'; (ii)for up-spin electrons, the energy gap at K is strengthened monotonously as the interaction strength $U$ increases, while that at K' is first diminished until vanishes, and then increases monotonically as $U$ is further enhanced, while the opposite applies for down-spin electrons.
-To sum up, for the spinful Haldane-Hubbard model with large $\lambda$'s, the Haldane hopping first opens opposite energy gaps at Dirac points K and K', and drives the system into the topologically nontrivial state with $C=2$, while as the staggered magnetization sets in with small energy gap component $-\sigma UM$, the sign of the energy gap at K and K' are still opposite and the system remains a Chern insulator with $C=2$.
-However, as $U$ further increases with the magnetic component of the energy gap overwhelming that opened by the Haldane hopping, the energy gaps at K and K' are negative and positive for up- and down-spin electrons, respectively, and the system transits into the topologically trivial ALM insulating state.
-We note that though the energy gap in the Haldane-Hubbard model has been discussed before\cite{He11,Zheng15,Wu16,ifmmode16}, while this is the first time that a momentum-dependent single-particle energy gap is directly derived from the electron quasiparticle energy dispersion[See Eq.(7) in the supplemental material].
+as a function of momentum along the zigzag direction in Fig.\ref{E-EDisp-PD_GAP}(d) with $\lambda=0.3$ as well as $U=$ 4.8(black), 5.1(red), 5.5(blue), and 6.1(magenta), where $\Delta_{\sigma}$ and $\gamma_{2\bm{k}}$ are given in Eq.(15) of Sup.
+Mat.\cite{Zeng25-supp}.
+It is found that at large $\lambda$'s, the Haldane hopping first opens opposite energy gaps at Dirac points $\bm{K}$ and $\bm{K}'$, and drives the system into the topologically nontrivial CI state with $C=2$; As the staggered magnetization sets in with small magnetic component $\Delta_{\sigma}$[cf. Eq.\eqref{Gap-Function}], the sign of the single-particle energy gap at $\bm{K}$ and $\bm{K}'$ remains opposite and the system becomes an odd-parity ALM Chern insulator[$C=2$].
+However, as the magnetic component $\Delta_{\sigma}$ increases and overwhelms that opened by the Haldane hopping, energy gaps for up- and down-spin electrons are negative and positive, respectively, and the system transits into the topologically trivial odd-parity ALMI state.